deimonn/void-guides/index.md

 Some guides may be useful outside of Void, too.

-If you don't have an installation yet, you can start with the [installation guide](1-installation/guide.md).
+If you don't have an installation yet, you can start with the [Download, installation & first boot](1-installation/10-download-install-and-first-boot.md) page.